JoseiPG1/Notes-on-Machine-Learning-and-Neural-Networks/README.md

 Lecture notes from different schools
 - [X] The School of Machine Learning in Physics, Physics without frontiers Chile - 2025.

-Current topics covered in the lecture notes are divided into three major categories, machine learning, deep learning and natural language processing.
-Notes of machine learning
+Current topics covered in the lecture notes are divided into two major categories, machine learning, deep learning.
+Notes of machine learning are:
-are:
 - [X] Linear regression.
 - [X] Logistic regression.
 - [X] K nearest neighbours.